 Research

-(with James N. Sanchirico and Matthew N. Reimer) [Manuscript available by Request]
+(with Rolando Ibarra, James N. Sanchirico and Matthew N. Reimer) [Working Paper]

 Measuring the Effect of Antimicrobial Use under Endogenous Selection